-Currently, we do not assess environmental impacts of our value-chain partners.
+P1 P2 7.
+Percentage of value chain partners (by value of business done with such partners) that were assessed for environmental impacts P3 P4 Currently, we do not assess environmental impacts of our value-chain partners.
 However, we encourage our value-chain partners to proactively align their business operations to environmental best-practices.

-assessed for environmental impacts

-- 8. How many Green Credits have been generated or procured - a.
-By the listed entity - b.
+P5 8.
+How many Green Credits have been generated or procured P6 а.
+By the listed entity Р7 Р8 b.
 By the top ten (in terms of value of purchases and sales, respectively) value chain partners Not Assessed.